Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Omaha has several Arts & Crafts neighborhoods including our favorite, Dundee, which houses the Happy Hollow Historical District.

-The Four-square was a popular mail-order ready-cut kit (see below) house style along with the Craftsman bungalow.
+The Four-Square was a popular mail-order ready-cut kit house style along with the Craftsman bungalow.

 Sears alone offered a dozen different kits and other manufacturers as many as twenty.
 It arrived crated in a boxcar with a "free", step-by-step, instruction manual and all the parts pre-cut and numbered for "easy assembly" (uh-huh!).